Always knowing when to

 Download Your Free Soil Tracking Chart

-After getting a soil test, fill out the top half of the chart.
+After you get a soil test, fill out the top half of the chart.
 When you’re ready to amend your soil, use the rest of the sheet to track what you’ve added.

 Here’s a sneak peek of your Soil Tracking Chart: